What is a SWOT analysis?

 The classic failure mode is treating SWOT as a static document.
 Capabilities shift, markets shift — a SWOT done last quarter is already drifting.
 Re-run it whenever the underlying question reopens.

 The second failure mode is using SWOT to justify a decision you already made.
 If you find yourself stretching to fill the "Weaknesses" quadrant, the analysis is post-hoc and worth less than the time it took.
+For a worked example of an honest SWOT done under real pressure, see how Netflix used SWOT in 2007 to weigh its DVD business against the leap into streaming.

 Related frameworks